BetaHuhn/ifttt-status/README.md

 ## 🚀 Get started

-To get started include this at the end of your Workflow .yml file (make sure to replace the values below or add add [secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets)):
+To get started include this at the end of your Workflow .yml file (make sure to use your own values below or add them as [secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets)):

 ```yaml
 uses: betahuhn/ifttt-status@v1